release-engineering/operators-manifests-push-service/tests/integration/README.md

 `OMPS_INT_TEST_QUAY_PASSWD`: Password to authenticate with Quay.

+`OMPS_INT_TEST_KOJI_NVRS`: A comma-separated list of Koji build NVRs, in the following order: a build with valid operator artifacts, a build with invalid operator artifacts, a build which is not an operator container build.
+Used to test fetching operator artifacts from Koji.
+For example: 'valid-operator-container-1.0.0-1,invalid-operator-container-1.0.0-1,etcd-container-1.0.0-1'

 All the variables above could be set using [direnv](https://direnv.net/), when one navigates to the OMPS repo.
 See `.envrc.example` for a starting point.